Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_pipelines_with_snowpark_python/data_engineering_pipelines_with_snowpark_python.md

 Once the codepsace has been created and started you should see a hosted web-based version of VS Code with your forked repository set up!
 Just a couple more things and we're ready to start.

 ### Configure Snowflake Credentials
-We will not be directly using [the SnowSQL command line client](https://docs.snowflake.com/en/user-guide/snowsql.html) for this Quickstart, but we will be storing our Snowflake connection details in the SnowSQL config file located at `~/.snowsql/config`.
-A default config file was created for you during the codespace setup.
+We will be using [the Snowflake command line client](https://docs.snowflake.com/LIMITEDACCESS/snowcli/snowcli-guide) for this Quickstart.
+We will be storing our Snowflake connection details in the config file located at `~/.snowflake/config.toml`.
+If that config file does not exist, please create an empty one.

-The easiest way to edit the default `~/.snowsql/config` file is directly from VS Code in your codespace.
-Type `Command-P`, type (or paste) `~/.snowsql/config` and hit return.
+The easiest way to edit the default `~/.snowflake/config.toml` file is directly from VS Code in your codespace.
+Type `Command-P`, type (or paste) `~/.snowflake/config.toml` and hit return.
 The SnowSQL config file should now be open.
-You just need to edit the file and replace the `accountname`, `username`, and `password` with your values.
+You just need to edit the file and replace the `account`, `user`, and `password` with your values.
 Then save and close the file.

 **Note:** The SnowCLI tool (and by extension this Quickstart) currently does not work with Key Pair authentication.
 It simply grabs your username and password details from the shared SnowSQL config file.